How Parents Can Establish Paternity In Wisconsin

 Benefits Of Paternity

-Fathers who establish paternity protect their parental rights, thereby protecting their ability to see their children regularly and make custodial decisions on the child’s behalf.
+Fathers who establish paternity protect their parental rights, thereby protecting their ability to see their children regularly and make custodial decisions on a child’s behalf.
 Parents may seek paternity as a means of receiving child support payments from the other parent to help offset the high costs of raising a child.

 Personalized Answers With Your Needs In Mind